Join other 4thWay HNW investors: harness your combined power for an even better deal.

-The suspended company, called ePayments Systems Limited, has nothing to do with theindustry.
+The suspended company, called ePayments Systems Limited, has nothing to do with the peer-to-peer lending industry.
 But it serves as a good example about how FSCS can be relevant when lending online and why you might look to lend through P2P sites that offer you some of this cover in limited circumstances.

 The story of ePayment Systems

 ePayments Systems is an e-money business that takes deposits, issues its own payment cards and arranges digital payments.